 - Get some binoculars and go birdwatching

 - Check out your local nature centers, conservancies or state and national parks for programs geared to families or kids.

 - Get outside when it is raining- jump in puddles, check out how the rain changes the colors of trees, plants.
 What critters come out when it rains?

 - Go play in the snow and build a snowman, make snow angels or go sledding

 No matter which activity you chose, the important thing is to get outdoors and have some fun!

-Many council sponsored events provide girls with experiences in the outdoors.
-From Archery to Snow Spectacular to Outdoor Skill Builder these events and more are designed to build girls confidence and skills in the outdoors.
+Many council sponsored events provide girls with experiences in the outdoors and are designed to build their confidence and skills.
 Trained facilitators guide both girls and adults so they can then continue these activities on their own.
 Events are structured for girls, troops, or families.